barneyhawes/decent-metric/README.md

 - Display history list as a table showing the key stats (profile, dose, yield, time, temp, etc)
 - Could offer sorting and filtering?
 - Could offer "tick to compare" - allow up to 2 selections

-TODO - pourover / filter page
- - Allow name and icon for Espresso and Filter to be specified
- - Shot history to be filtered by shot type
+ - Shot history to be filtered by shot type (espresso / filter)

 Release notes
+ - Implemented filter button on Home menu
+ - Select profile within Metric
+ - Enter details of the beans being used
+ - Implemented grind size setting
- - Moved drink settings into a separate file to allow multiple drinks to be configured
+ - Support multiple settings files to allow multiple drinks to be configured
- - Added UI for selecting which profile to use (submitted pull request for changes required to DE1 core code)

 v0.5
  - New espresso menu screen with parameters for dose, grind, temp, ratio and yield